Corpus Christi Army Depot

 Corpus Christi Army Depot (CCAD) is a United States Department of Defense (DoD) Center of Industrial and Technical Excellence (CITE) for rotary wing aircraft.
 It has been a tenant of Naval Air Station Corpus Christi since 1961.

 The CCAD mission is to ensure aviation readiness for all service and international sales programs.
 In 2018 Gail Atkins became the first woman to lead CCAD.
+Current commander of the CCAD is Col. Kevin J. Consedine.